Wilson Lloyd Bevan: Biography

 Wilson Lloyd Bevan was born June 17, 1866, in Baltimore County, Maryland.
 He was the son of George Frazier Bevan.

-In 1886 Wilson Lloyd Bevan ("of Baltimore") was a "candidate for the degree of Bachelor of Arts" on Johns Hopkins University.
+In 1886, Wilson Lloyd Bevan ("of Baltimore") was a "candidate for the degree of Bachelor of Arts" at Johns Hopkins University.

-Later he earned his degree of Master of Arts from Columbia University, New York City.
+He later obtained his degree of Master of Arts from Columbia University, New York City, and his PhD degree at the Ludwig-Maximilians-Universität München (Germany).

-At the University of Munich (Germany) he got his PhD degree.

-He served as professor of history at Sewanee: the University of the South, Tenn.

-and subsequently at Kenyon College, Ohio.
+He served as professor of history at Sewanee: The University of the South in Tennessee, and subsequently at Kenyon College, Ohio.

 He was engaged in journalism and for many years he was the New York Churchmans Associate Editor.

-In 1920 he started at the University of Delaware as associate professor of history.
+In 1920, he started at the University of Delaware as associate professor of history.

-In 1926 he was a minister.
+In 1926, he was a minister.
 In that year he was mentioned as "The Rev. Wilson Lloyd Bevan, M.A., Columbia; S.T.B., General; Ph.
 D. Munich", Professor of Systematic Divinity and Acting Professor of Philosophy at the University of the South.

-Wilson Lloyd Bevan married first to Mary Kaylett, then to Caroline Eckel, about 1926.
+Wilson Lloyd Bevan married first to Mary Kaylett, then to Caroline Eckel about 1926.
 He died April 8, 1935.